Avaray/stable-diffusion-simple-wildcards/README.md

 # 💾 Installation

 Once you have a working Wildcards extension, you just need to copy wildcard `.txt` files to the appropriate directory.
-In the case of the two mentioned plugins, it will be the `wildcards` folder in the main directory of the extension.
+In the case of the two mentioned plugins, it will be the `wildcards` folder in the main directory of the extension:

+`stable-diffusion-webui/extensions/sd-dynamic-prompts/wildcards/`

-For example `stable-diffusion-webui/extensions/stable-diffusion-webui-wildcards/wildcards/`
+`stable-diffusion-webui/extensions/stable-diffusion-webui-wildcards/wildcards/`

 ### How to download Wildcards ???